Tunnels of Northampton

-Several tunnels run underneath the streets of the town of Northampton in England, along with many medieval cellars and ancient crypts.
+According to some sources several tunnels run underneath the streets of the town of Northampton in England, along with many medieval cellars and ancient crypts.
 Much of the present town's development took place during medieval times, and some cellars from the period remain.
 Although some of these chambers are connected and others may have been connected in the past, it is doubtful if they ever have formed an extensive connected network.